Achievable logoAchievable logo

 3. Support your ideas and analysis as well as provide counterarguments

-You need to support your ideas and claims well.
-An important way to do this is through story-telling.
+This category is about how well you back up what you say.
+One important way to do that is through story-telling.
 We discuss this more in the [Know your audience] chapter.

 Organization